 Big Data Analytics in Healthcare Market Overview

-The global big data analytics in healthcare market was valued at $7,013.5 million in 2017 and is forecasted to witness a CAGR of 21.8% during 2018–2023.
-Increasing government initiatives to enhance the electronic health record (EHR) adoption in healthcare industry, need to curb the high spending on healthcare services, demand for improved patient quality outcomes, and increasing adoption of cost effective big data analytics in the healthcare industry are some of the key factors driving the growth of big data analytics in healthcare market.
+The global big data analytics in healthcare market was valued at $7,013.5 million in 2017, and it is expected to reach $22,743.1 million by 2023, registering a CAGR of 21.8% during 2018–2023.
+Some of the major factors contributing in the market growth are the increasing government initiatives to speed up the electronic health record (EHR) adoption in the healthcare industry, need to curb the high spending on healthcare services, demand for improved patient outcomes, and increasing adoption of financial analytics in the healthcare industry.

 Big Data Analytics in Healthcare Market Dynamics

 Big data analytics in healthcare enables in efficient clinical studies, where researchers who conduct clinical studies can consider wide range of factors to attain accuracy and precision in their studies.
 The wide range of factors includes EHR, genomic data, and information about DNA (deoxyribonucleic acid), combined with multiple statistics such as population estimates.
 This would reduce lab testing and the genome analysis cost by providing vital values of genome tests that are generally expensive.
 Big data analytics is also reshaping inventory management in the healthcare industry.
 With the use of inventory management analytical tools, the supplies required for each treatment gets reduced, thus enabling a just-in-time inventory model, which also reduces costs significantly.